How Much Does a Water Softener System Cost to Install?

-You don’t often consider anything about the water in your house other than if it’s running and it’s the correct temperature.
-What you might not know is that most household water is considered hard water, which means it’s full of minerals that leave behind scummy residue and mineral deposits.
+Most homeowners don’t consider anything about the water in their house other than whether it’s running and it’s the correct temperature.
+What might not be common knowledge is that many households have hard water, which means it’s full of minerals that leave behind scummy residue and mineral deposits.
 Over time, these mineral deposits can clog pipes and reduce the water flow.
-In addition, residents may find that their skin and hair feels quite dry after getting out of the shower due to the hard water minerals building up on your skin and hair.
+In addition, residents may find that their skin and hair feels quite dry after they get out of the shower or tub due to the hard water.

 Fortunately, there is a simple solution to eliminating hard water challenges: water softener systems.
 These handy units can neutralize or eliminate the heavy minerals from the water.
 Water softeners come in various configurations based on their method of mineral removal and the quantity of water that needs to be treated.
-A water softener system cost ranges between $500 and $6,000, but the average cost is $1,500.
-The type of water softener you choose has the most significant impact on the price you pay.
-Additionally, the size of the house or plumbing system that’s being treated also affects the price since a system for an RV won’t need to be as powerful or complex as one for a 2,500-square-foot house.
-You can find most water softener systems at local hardware stores, but it’s a good idea for a homeowner to have a professional install them since they will integrate with your home’s plumbing.
+According to HomeAdvisor and Angi, water softener system costs range from $200 to $6,000, but the average cost is $1,500.
+The type of water softener has the most significant impact on the overall price.
+The size of the house or plumbing system that’s being treated also affects the price, since a system for an RV won’t need to be as powerful or complex as one for a 2,500-square-foot house.
+Most water softener systems can be found at local hardware stores, but it’s a good idea for a homeowner to have a professional install them so that they will integrate properly with the home’s plumbing.

 Factors in Calculating Water Softener System Cost

-As you decide on the best water softener, you’ll want to consult with a pro to make sure you choose a system that has the capacity that’s suitable for your house’s size and the number of inhabitants.
+When homeowners are deciding on the best water softener, it’s wise for them to consult with a pro in order to choose a system that has the capacity that’s suitable for the size of the house and the number of inhabitants.
 These factors, plus the type of system and the installation cost, will primarily determine water softener system costs.